Vextasy/hello-world/README.md

 Learning to use GitHub repository

 This readme needs a few lines.
-This readme needs feewer speling mistkkes.
+This readme needs fewer spelling mistakes.

+What a good readme - no typos.